meisl/lambda/README.md

 Recently I came across Shriram Krishnamurthi's lectures on YouTube [TODO: ref].
-The course is called "Introduction to Programming Languages" and he's written a textbook for it, "Programming Languages: Application and Interpretation" which can be downloaded for free [TODO: ref].
+The course is called "Introduction to Programming Languages" and he's written/writing(?) a textbook for it, "Programming Languages: Application and Interpretation" which can be downloaded for free [TODO: ref].

-While watching - and he's great teacher! - I said to myself: "Well, I should *really* write my own programming language, eventually".
+While watching - he's great teacher! - I said to myself: "Well, I should *really* write my own programming language, eventually".

 [TODO: not a new thought ... always wanted to do that ... well, ok, not so special I guess...]